Productizing Your Way to a Predictable Income

 Which begs the question, could you achieve such predictability in your business and see it take off?

-You might say that achieving predictability in a service-based business is tough, and you’d be right, but it’s certainly not impossible.
+You might say that achieving predictability in a service-based business is tough.
+You’d be right, but it’s certainly not impossible.

 Bringing in cash month after month and giving clients an identical experience is not a walk in the park.
-Especially when your “product” is manufactured by humans.
+Especially when your product is generated by humans.

-But, whether you like it or not, guaranteeing a uniform outcome for your clients is the only way to get to the top.
-Every giant in business is a proof of that fact.
+But, whether you like it or not, the only way to get to the top is to deliver predictable results.
+Every giant in business is proof of that fact.

-If what you want is predictable income and growth, it starts of by offering consistent, uniform and reliable value to each client you work with.
+If what you want is predictable income and growth, it starts off by offering uniform and reliable value to each client you work with consistently.

 Most of us get started in business for the wrong reasons.
-Some start accepting every client that knocks the door.
+Some start accepting every client that knocks the door without thinking about their ideal customers.
 Others struggle to get them in the first place—without really thinking about who they want to work with.